To be honest with you, there are days when it feels hard to connect with the suffering taking place in in the world.

 If you browse their collection, you’ll discover how beautifully timeless their pieces look (such as this “Infinity” necklace or this “Sierra” necklace).
 Each piece is subtle and delicate, like this “Current” ring or the “Forget-Me-Knot” cuff.
 Purpose Jewelry is a beautiful brand working to empower beautiful women.
 Consider adding a few of their pieces to your jewelry box this season.
 Shop their online store HERE.

 So check out these brands!
 Not to feel better about yourself or to satisfy some sort of self-righteous agenda.
-Buy from them because you want to join their mission.
-Because you want to fight against the suffering in this world.
-Because you want to love your neighbor in whatever way you can, no matter what part of the world they’re from.
+Buy from them because you want to join their mission to fight against the suffering in this world.
+Support these brands because you want to love your neighbor in whatever way you can.
+No matter what part of the world they’re from.

-***If you’re itching to do more than just buy from these companies, all of them offer volunteer opportunities that they list on their websites.
+***If you’re itching to do more than just buy from these companies, try volunteering!
+All of them offer volunteer opportunities that they list on their websites.
 Sometimes taking “steps” to help alleviate suffering might mean taking actual steps to meet these women face to face.
 If that’s where your heart is at, I say go for it.
 And send me a postcard!***